 Your Turn:

 When you or someone you know is struggling with identity or loss, remember that material solutions often fall short.
-Instead, engage in meaningful experiences that remind you of the simple joys of life.
+To unlock the power of this new mindset, engage in meaningful experiences that remind you of the simple joys of life.
 Whether it’s a hobby, a trip, or just spending time with loved ones, these moments can be healing.

 The last story Forrest shared was about Jenny, the love of his life.
 Jenny had a tumultuous life, filled with trauma and hardship.
 Forrest never stopped loving her, and when they were finally together, it wasn’t about the house they lived in or the things they had—it was about the time they spent together, the walks they took, and the memories they made.

 “Jenny and I, we didn’t need much,” Forrest reflected.
 “Just being together, walking and talking—that’s what mattered.
-I think it helped her find some peace.”
+I think it helped her find happiness.”

 Your Turn:

-In relationships, it’s easy to get caught up in material expectations.
-But true connection comes from shared experiences and simple moments of being together.
-If you’re looking to strengthen a relationship or help someone find peace, focus on spending quality time together, creating memories that will outlast any material possession.
+True connections come from shared experiences and simple moments of being together.
+If you’re looking to strengthen a relationship or help somebody find happiness, focus on spending time together creating experiences that will outlast any material possession.

 Forrest’s Final Thought

 So, what about you?
-What would be in your “One Bag” if you could only carry what truly brings you joy and fulfillment?
-Take a page out of Forrest’s book (or mine!) and start living a life of “Less Stuff, More Experiences.”
-After all, it’s the experiences that make life worth living—and that’s the kind of wealth that truly matters to Mental Health Warriors!
+If you could only carry what truly brings you joy and fulfillment, what would be in your 'One Bag'?
+Take a page from Forrest's book (or mine!) and start living a life of 'Less Stuff, More Experiences'—because that’s the kind of wealth that truly matters to Mental Health Warriors.

 Bruce Schutter